-As of March 31, 2021, we have been issued trademark registrations in the United States, Canada, Japan, the European Union and the United Kingdom.
+As of December 31, 2021, we have been issued trademark registrations in the United States, Canada, Japan, the European Union, the United Kingdom and Mexico.
 We have also been issued an international trademark registration with designation in Australia and the European Union for "Weedmaps."
-As of March 31, 2021, we have pending trademark applications in the United States covering: "Weedmaps Museum of Weed" and "WMMW", as well as a pending trademark application in the United States covering "Weedmaps" for delivery platform services.
-We also have pending trademark applications in Canada covering "Weedmaps" and our "wm verified logo".
+As of December 31, 2021, we have pending trademark applications in the United States covering: "WM TECH" and "WM TECHNOLOGY", as well as a pending trademark application in the United States covering "Weedmaps" for delivery platform services.
+We also have pending trademark applications in Canada covering "Weedmaps".

 In addition to our numerous trademark applications and registrations, we have been issued copyright registrations in the United States for our weedmaps.com website, "Grow One," and two versions of our Lab API documentation.
-Further, we own several domain names, including: weedmaps.com, marijuana.com, cannabis.com, wmpolicy.com, themuseumofweed.com, wm-retail.com, wmforbusiness.com and WM.store.
+Further, we own several domain names, including: weedmaps.com, marijuana.com, cannabis.com, wmpolicy.com, themuseumofweed.com, wm-retail.com, wmforbusiness.com and WM store.
 Our trademarks and domain names are material to our business and brand identity.